 The ‘Thuer’ conversion was Colt’s first production of revolving firearms chambered for metallic cartridges.
 A total of about 5,000 were manufactured or converted in the US and in London.
 They are found in .31, .36 and in .44 calibre, for the various models of Pockets, Navies and 1860 Armies.
 Also Roots and Dragoon examples are known, but are ultra-rare.
 The breech end of the six shot cylinder has a distinctive conversion ring, which is stamped: ‘PAT SEP./15.1868’ with an E in script, marked on the ring at the eject position.
 There is also a knurled turning knob and a rebounding firing pin.

-The dot after the serial number on this revolver, denotes that it was destined to be engraved, or with special finish.
+The dot after the serial number on this revolver, denotes that this gun was destined to be engraved, or with special finish.
 It has ‘ – ADDRESS.
 COL: COLT.
 LONDON – ’ address with arrows at each end pointing inwards.
 It is in .36 calibre, with a six-shot cylinder and a 7½ inch octagonal barrel with attached loading lever.
 The barrel and cylinder are blued with a casehardened frame, hammer and loading lever.
 The brass back-strap and trigger-guard grips are silver-plated.
 The un-numbered roll engraved ‘Thuer’ cylinder, is British proofed.
 The roll-engraved cylinder scene, depicts the battle between the Texas Navy and that of Mexico.

 This fabulous Belt Model ‘Thuer’ Navy, is profusely engraved on the frame in the early tight scroll style of London engraving.
 This intense style of engraving extends to the breech end of the barrel.
 The left side of the frame displays a hand-engraved ‘COLT’S PATENT’ within a riband.
 The muzzle end of the barrel features a fine scalloped border.
 The rear of the recoil shield, displays engravings of trailing vines.
 The hammer, wedge and loading lever, including the bottom section of the loading lever shaft, are also scroll engraved.
 The silver-plated brass Hartford back-strap is profusely engraved with circular scrolls behind the hammer, trailing down the back-strap.
 The butt is also scroll engraved with vines climbing up, towards the inscription.
 The silver-plated small brass trigger-guard is also scroll engraved to the base of the guard and with vine-like scrolls climbing from the butt.
 The trigger-guard also features a fine three-sided engraved border on its bevels.
 Both sides of the hammer are sparsely scroll engraved, with the top ornately engraved with fish eyes, scales and knurling within a semi-circular border.
 This fine revolver is complimented with one-piece, varnished walnut, slim-Jim stocks.